Middlerun/tothesurf-fitbit/README.md

 # To the Surf!

-An app for the City2Surf fun run, which displays your progress, pace and projected finish time.
+A Fitbit app for the City2Surf fun run, which displays your progress, pace and projected finish time.
 The distance is calculated by measuring your location against a map of the course.

+Works with Fitbit Versa, Versa Lite and Ionic.

 ## Sideloading